-Class 3: Designing Reward Systems (Thurs 11/4)
+Class 3: Designing Reward Systems (Thurs 11/3)

 - Description: Here we focus on the design of reward systems, keeping in mind various cognitive processes that affect motivation.
 We introduce concepts from equity theory, which describes how individuals assess the ratio of outcomes (pay, recognition) in relation to inputs (of effort, skill, experience) for themselves in comparison with others.
 We then consider the actions (and shifts in perception) individuals may undertake to establish a sense of equity.
 The case discussion emphasizes how the compensation and reward system of an organization must balance incentive and equity concerns.
-We also explore the role of the labor market in constraining the kinds of compensation systems firms can implement.
-Please come prepared with examples of reward systems you have encountered and we will examine them for cross-industry and cross-cultural differences. - Readings: Elliot Aronson, "The Rationalizing Animal," Psychology Today, p.
-67-77.
+We also explore the role of the labor market in constraining the kinds of compensation systems firms can implement. - Readings: Steven Kerr, "On the Folly of Rewarding A While Hoping for B," Academy of Management Journal, Vol. 18, pp. 769-83.